 All devices applying for certification must show compliance to Sigfox Certification specifications from a valid certification baseline.

 The Sigfox Ready certification is mandatory for any device to be connected to Sigfox network with the exception of Development Solutions.

 To achieve Sigfox Ready certification, the partners must apply through Build.
-He will be providing documentation and compliance evidences, which are listed in the online tool and in the Sigfox Certification handbook.
+He will be providing documentation and compliance documents, which are listed in the online tool and in the Sigfox Certification handbook.